expo/expo/docs/pages/versions/v36.0.0/guides/push-notifications.md

 title: Push Notifications
 ---

-Push Notifications are an important feature to, as _"growth hackers"_ would say, retain and re-engage users and monetize on their attention, or something.
-From my point of view it's just super handy to know when a relevant event happens in an app so I can jump back into it and read more.
-Let's look at how to do this with Expo.
-Spoiler alert: it's almost too easy.

-> **Note:**
->
-> iOS and Android simulators cannot receive push notifications.
-To test them out you will need to use a real-life device.
-Additionally, when calling Permissions.askAsync on the simulator, it will resolve immediately with "undetermined" as the status, regardless of whether you choose to allow or not.
->
-> For Expo for Web, unless you're using localhost, your web page has to support HTTPS in order for push notifications to work.
+Push Notifications are an important feature, no matter what kind of app you're building.
+Not only is it nice to let users know about something that may interest them, be it a new album being released, a sale or other limited-time-only deal, or that one of their friends sent them a message, but push notifications are proven to help boost user interaction and create a better overall user experience.

+Whether you just want to be able to let users know when a relevant event happens, or you're trying to optimize customer engagement and retention, Expo makes implementing push notifications almost too easy.
+All the hassle with native device information and communicating with APNS (Apple Push Notification Service) or FCM (Firebase Cloud Messaging) is taken care of behind the scenes, so that you can treat iOS and Android notifications the same, saving you time on the front-end, and back-end!

-There are three main steps to wiring up push notifications: sending a user's Expo Push Token to your server, calling Expo's Push API with the token when you want to send a notification, and responding to receiving and/or selecting the notification in your app (for example to jump to a particular screen that the notification refers to).
-This has all been put together for you to try out in [this example snack](https://snack.expo.io/@charliecruzan/pushnotifications34?platform=ios)!
+There are three main steps to setting up push notifications:

+- getting a user's Expo Push Token
+- calling Expo's Push API with the token when you want to send a notification
+- responding to receiving the notification in your app (maybe upon opening, you want to jump to a particular screen that the notification refers to)

+> Reading the full guide is important, but to take a quick look at this in action, check out [this example snack](https://snack.expo.io/@charliecruzan/pushnotifications36?platform=ios)!

+## Set Up

-## 1. Save the user's Expo Push Token on your server
+### 1. Getting the user's Push Token

-In order to send a push notification to somebody, we need to know about their device.
-Sure, we know our user's account information, but Apple, Google, and Expo do not understand what devices correspond to "Brent" in your proprietary user account system.
-Expo takes care of identifying your device with Apple and Google through the Expo push token, which is unique each time an app is installed on a device.
-All we need to do is send this token to your server so you can associate it with the user account and use it in the future for sending push notifications.
+In order to send a push notification, Expo needs to know which device to send it to.
+Expo takes care of identifying your device with Apple and Google through the Expo push token, which is uniquely generated each time an app is installed on a device.
+Once you have this token, save it in association with that user account on your server.
+This token is what you'll provide to Expo's push notification service.
+Halfway done with the setup!

 ![Diagram explaining saving tokens](/static/images/saving-token.png)